 The RIPE NCC has received positive recognition for its contributions to the World Summit on the Information Society (WSIS), held from 2003-2005, the ongoing Internet Governance Forum (IGF) and the Organisation for Economic Cooperation and Development (OECD) Committee for Information, Computer and Communications Policy (ICCP).
-These experiences demonstrate that the RIPE NCC's public affairs contributions are an essential contribution to promoting public/private sector dialogue and to guaranteeing the future growth of the Internet.
+These experiences, together with the RIPE NCC's Roundtable Meetings for Governments and recent success with its meetings for law enforcement agencies, demonstrate that the organisation's public affairs contributions are an essential contribution to promote public/private sector dialogue and to guarantee the future growth, stability and security of the Internet.

-Supporting the development of important forums, such as the RIPE Cooperation Working Group, and focusing on the key questions governments need to answer, the RIPE NCC's external relations activities will continue to promote this important dialogue between the technical community and government stakeholders.
+The RIPE NCC's external relations activities will continue to promote this important dialogue between the technical community and governments.
+One consequence of these activities will be an increased focus on RIPE NCC Roundtable Meetings for Governments and Regulators, which will be expanded to cover more areas of the RIPE NCC's service region.
 The RIPE NCC will represent the view of the RIPE community and the RIPE NCC's members, at the same time explaining to all relevant stakeholders recent developments in the Internet landscape and the impact that these developments could have.

-These developments include the pressing need for IPv6 adoption, the future exhaustion of IPv4 address space and the related issues of global and regional fairness.
+These developments include the pressing need for IPv6 adoption, the exhaustion of unallocated IPv4 address space and the related issues of global and regional fairness.
 The RIPE NCC will build on its relationships with the public sector, promoting the public/private dialogue required to deal with IP address issues that affect public policy and that have an impact on the technical coordination of the Internet.
-As part of these efforts, the RIPE NCC will continue to develop relationships with government representatives in order to understand their concerns, to answer their questions and to help them understand the key issues related to the management and distribution of IP addresses.
+As part of these efforts, the RIPE NCC will continue to develop relationships with government and law enforcement representatives in order to understand their concerns, to answer their questions and to help them understand the key issues related to the management and distribution of IP addresses.
 At the same time, the RIPE NCC will continue to work with a range of stakeholders from both the public and private sectors to ensure that the relevant parties are working together to understand the changing Internet landscape and to make informed decisions that guarantee the stability of the Internet.